Modules

 Software Stacks

-You may change the active stack by unsetting the current path and setting a new one (more on this below):
+You may change the active stack by unsetting the current path and setting a new one (more on that below):

-Of course, the above is of limited use, except for instance when we need to verify the existing sofware in the Genoa stack (for running on Compute Nodes):
+Of course, the above is of limited use, except for instance if we populate the /home/user/mystack/ folder of our own software stack.

 Customize your available modules